dart-lang/site-www/src/content/tools/doc-comment-references.md

   void myMethod() {}
 }

-The doc comment for a function can include references to the function's parameters.

-The doc comment for a class, enum, extension, extension type, method, mixin, top-level function, and type alias can include references to it's type parameters.
+Parameters of a function and parameters of a function type can be referenced in a doc comment only when they are in scope.
+They can therefore only be referenced within a doc comment on such a parameter's function or on a type alias for such a paramter's enclosing function type.

+Type parameters can be referenced in a doc comment only when they are in scope.
+Therefore a type parameter of a method, top-level function, or type alias can only be referenced within a doc comment on that element, and a type parameter of a class, enum, extension, extension type, and mixin can only be referenced within a doc comment on that element or on one of its members.

-The doc comment for a type alias cannot reference any of the aliased type's members, if it has any, as if they were in scope.
+The doc comment for a type alias which aliases a class, enum, extension type, or mixin cannot reference any of the aliased type's members, if it has any, as if they were in scope.